Understanding Health Insurance as a Student: A Comprehensive Guide

 - Exercise: Do your best to get about 150 minutes of moderate exercise per week, or 75 minutes of vigorous activity.

 - Eat right: Plan your meals each week and set aside time to prep meals ahead of the week with fresh ingredients from the grocery store.
 Avoid fast food and processed foods.
 If you have the money and no time, consider ordering meals from companies that deliver fresh, healthy prepared meals to your door.

 - Sleep: Over 30 percent of adults don’t get the sleep they need, yet sleep keeps you healthy and helps you get better grades.
-Set aside time for at least 7 hours of sleep per night and shutdown screen-time at least an hour before bed.
+Set aside time for at least seven hours of sleep per night and shut down screen time at least an hour before bed.

 - Care for your mental health: As mentioned, many health insurance plans offer free mental health counseling, which is a preventive service.
 But don’t wait until the burden of stress or other mental issues causes you to need counseling.

 - Interact with other people: Online classes can leave you isolated.
 Meet with your professors via Skype, make time for your friends, attend a study group, study in a coffee shop where you can occasionally talk to other people, and try social sites like Meetup.com for social opportunities.

 - Relieve stress: Consider mindfulness meditation, which is proven to lower stress.
 Don’t hold yourself to unrealistic standards and expectations, set your phone to “do not disturb” when you’re studying, take breaks, exercise, and use time management techniques.